Skip to content

 3. The Private Tour and the Costume Shop Tour: €2000.

-It’s worth nothing that the tour of the Costume Shop is only available as a part of the Backstage Private Tour and cannot be booked any other way.
+It’s worth noting that the tour of the Costume Shop is only available as a part of the Backstage Private Tour and cannot be booked any other way.

 Palais Garnier Phantom of the Opera Tour

-Cabin number 5 in the auditorium has a plaque on it that says “Box for the Phantom of the Opera” or “Loge du Fantome de L’Opera”.
-Some have claimed to have heard scary whispers from this iconic box, even when there was no one inside.
-The box remains vacant, until today, reserved for the Phantom until this very day.
+Cabin number 5 in the auditorium has a plaque that says “Box for the Phantom of the Opera” or “Loge du Fantome de L’Opera”.
+Some have heard scary whispers from this iconic box, even when no one was inside.
+The box remains vacant today and will be reserved for the Phantom until this very day.

-The fact that Gaston Leroux’s main character was a phantom spooked a lot of people back in time.
-Some even thought the ghost lived by the lake beneath the building, a belief that was fed through the fact there was actual water wells beneath the opera.
+Gaston Leroux’s main character was a phantom, which spooked many people back in time.
+Some even thought the ghost lived by the lake beneath the building, a belief that was fed by the fact that there were actual water wells beneath the opera.
 Although Leroux defended this belief of the “ghost” even on his deathbed, many said it was all fiction.

 Auditorium of the Palais Garnier